-Typically all the bugfix updates (indicated by changes in the
+Typically all the minor updates (indicated by changes in the

-X.Y.Z TeamCity version) use the same effective release date (that of the major/minor release).
+YYYY.N.M TeamCity version) use the same effective release date (that of the major release).

 If not all the licenses cover the target version release date, consider renewing the licenses before the upgrade (you can replace the old license keys with the renewed ones even before the upgrade).